Mark Golick, Pharm.D.

 What do you enjoy most about practicing medicine?

 What I enjoy most is the opportunity to educate and collaborate with key opinion leaders—the movers and shakers in healthcare.
-Being able to provide them with the most up-to-date clinical and research information helps them make informed decisions that directly impact patient care.
+Being able to provide the most up-to-date clinical, health economic and research information to enable these clinicians to make informed decisions that directly impact patient care.
 Ultimately, my goal is to ensure that patients receive the best treatments available, grounded in the latest research.
 There’s nothing more rewarding than knowing that the work I do behind the scenes contributes to better outcomes for patients.